Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 ## 1. DEFINITIONS

-"Software" refers to the Fox-v1-infra codebase, modules, configurations, models, documentation, and all included assets, excluding third-party components governed by their own licenses.
+"Software" refers to the FoxML Core codebase, modules, configurations, models, documentation, and all included assets, excluding third-party components governed by their own licenses.

 "Licensee" refers to the individual or organization obtaining rights under this License.